czymara/czymara.github.io/_pages/teach.md

 - Summer 2019: Analyzing longitudinal data and the issue of causality
 - Winter 2018/19: Quantitative comparative social research with multi-level modeling
 - Summer 2018: An applied introduction into quantitative comparative social research
-- Winter 2017/18: Analysis of cross-sectional data
+- Winter 2017/18: Analysis of cross-sectional data (as tutor)
-- Summer 2017: Analysis of longitudinal data
+- Summer 2017: Analysis of longitudinal data (as tutor)
-- Winter 2016/17: Analysis of cross-sectional data
+- Winter 2016/17: Analysis of cross-sectional data (as tutor)
-- Summer 2016: Analysis of longitudinal data
+- Summer 2016: Analysis of longitudinal data (as tutor)